 Note that the treatment of TB infection is different to the treatment of TB disease.

-Treatment of TB infection is also referred to as TPT as the aim is to prevent progression to care of children with HIV infection prior to commencing anti-TB therapy.
+Treatment of TB infection is also referred to as TPT as the aim is to prevent progression to TB disease.
+Children with HIV infection should be discussed urgently with a specialist in the care of children with HIV infection prior to commencing anti-TB therapy.